 My project aims to test the suitability of releasing the samurai wasp, Trissolcus japonicus, against the brown marmorated stink bug (BMSB), Halyomorpha halys.
 This pre-emptive approach aims to find a reliable biocontrol agent before BMSB establishes in New Zealand, potentially causing massive damage to our primary industries and effecting the livelihoods of many New Zealanders.

-I am currently working towards a Master of Science with Dr. Holwell as my supervisor.
+I am currently working towards a PhD in the Holwell lab.
 We are looking at various aspects of Hermetia illucens, which is also known as the black soldier fly.
 I am slightly ecclectic in my interests, which include invertebrates, biotechnology, geography, aquaculture, commercialisation of science and entomophagy.
 I am currently pursuing a venture which would use insects to convert organic waste into a sustainable source of insect protein and lipids for use as an agricultural feedstock.

 I completed my Bachelor of Science at the University of Auckland in 2016, majoring in biological sciences and biological anthropology.
 Then in 2017, I completed my BSc Honours degree under the supervision of A/P Dr Greg Holwell, looking at facultative parthenogenesis in the New Zealand common stick insect, Clitarchus hookeri.
 During this project, I noticed that many of stick insects species display a range of colours, from bright green to tan, right down to dark brown.
 From there my PhD was born.
 I started in 2018 and am supervised by A/P Dr Greg Holwell (stick to what works best right?) and A/P Dr Thomas Buckley.